socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

 The main class through which you will be interacting would be Socialize.
 You can authenticate, comment, like/unlike via Socialize instance and are detailed in the following section.

 .. note:: * iOS 4.0 is the minimum version supported by this SDK
-          * The UI views have not been optimized to work with the larger screens of the iPad

 Installing the SDK
 ------------------